stackhpc/ansible-role-openhpc/README.md

 # stackhpc.openhpc

-This Ansible role installs packages and performs configuration to provide a fully functional OpenHPC cluster.
+This Ansible role installs packages and performs configuration to provide an OpenHPC Slurm cluster.
 It can also be used to drain and resume nodes.

 As a role it must be used from a playbook, for which a simple example is given below.
 This approach means it is totally modular with no assumptions about available networks or any cluster features except for some hostname conventions.
 Any desired cluster fileystem or other required functionality may be freely integrated using additional Ansible roles or other approaches.

+The minimal image for nodes is a Centos7 or Centos8 cloud image.
+These use OpenHPC v1 and v2 respectively.
+Centos8/OpenHPCv2 is generally preferred as it provides additional functionality for Slurm, compilers, MPI and transport libraries.

 Role Variables
 --------------